dgeb/json-api/format/index.md

 ##### Updating To-One Relationships

-To-one relationships **MAY** be updated along with other attributes by including them in a `links` object within the document in a `PUT` request.
+To-one relationships **MAY** be updated along with other attributes by including them in a `links` object within the resource object in a `PUT` request.

 For instance, the following `PUT` request will update the `title` and `author` of an article: